We have to face the facts. English is hard. And complicated. And confusing. And a lot of other things.

 My opinion is an emphatic "no." Robot uprisings like that are not going to happen, nor are robots ever going to reach that level of sophistication (regardless of how cool/close it seems Boston Dynamics is getting with their latest robots).
 If you've read this whole post, you know the why already because I've said it multiple times over: it all comes back to lack of intuition.

 Without intuitive thought, computer's cannot have fluid conversations or full comprehension.
 They will not be able to determine justice in disputes.
+They will not be able to make ethical decisions.
 They will not be able to move around obstacles and objects as fluidly as humans.
 They will only ever be able to respond as intelligently as they have been programmed.
 Ars' description of the Atlas robot's ability to navigate obstacles bears the point.

 Atlas' movement is now driven by perception.
 Previously, the robot only did pre-programmed parkour on a flat surface or stationary boxes, but Atlas is now detecting the environment...and reacting to it.
 As the blog post puts it, "This means the engineers don't need to pre-program jumping motions for all possible platforms and gaps the robot might encounter.
 Instead, the team creates a smaller number of template behaviors that can be matched to the environment and executed online."
 Three on-board computers handle all the computation needed to perceive the world around Atlas, plot a course, and keep the robot upright.